Israelmejia12/Kickstarter_Analysis/README.md

 ### Some limitations of this dataset are that it does not give the testimony of the people that already did the campaings in the past.
 Even though the dataset does a good job at presentig the data real life experience can help Louise go even further in making her project campaign successful

-##possible tables and/or graphs that we could create
+## Tables/Graphs that we could create for a Future Project

-###Another Chart that we could have use to help Loise was histogram chart combine with a line graph to get a better visual, or we could have also use a pie graph.
+### Another Chart that we could have use to help Loise was histogram chart combine with a line graph to get a better visual, or we could have also use a pie graph.
 Although I believe that the graphs we used does a good job in showing Louise what she needs from the dataset.